 Parent - any person who has parental responsibility and any person who has care of the child.

-Managed move - when a student is transferred to another school permanently.
+Swindon Schools Together protocol (SST)(Managed move) - when a student is transferred to another school permanently.
 All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.